Kimmy-Poon/Hamburger-Icon/README.md

 ```
 This function is used to detect mobile version or not, which is useful if you would like to develop something responsive.

-> Just have fun and enjoy yourself! :grin:
+> Easy? and Interesting?
+Let's DO it. :hand_over_mouth: